PFAS and drinking water

 What the guidelines say about PFAS

 There are many types of PFAS.
-The Australian Drinking Water Guidelines specify limits for perfluorooctane sulphonate (PFOS) and perfluorohexane sulphonate (PFHxS), and perfluorooctanoic acid (PFOA).
+The Australian Drinking Water Guidelines specify limits for PFOS and PFHxS, and PFOA.

 • For PFOA, the limit is less than 0.56 µg/L.

-The Australian Guidelines are underpinned by available scientific knowledge.
+The guidelines are underpinned by available scientific knowledge.
 They are currently being reviewed for PFAS by the National Health and Medical Research Council.
 When the Australian review is complete, we will work with NSW Health on the impact of those changes, if any, on us.

-A detailed per- and poly-fluoroalkyl substances (PFAS) fact sheet produced by the Water Services Association of Australia outlines the process of guideline development in the Australian context.
+The Water Services Association of Australia has produced a detailed per- and poly-fluoroalkyl substances (PFAS) fact sheet.
+It outlines the process of guideline development in the Australian context.

 Ongoing monitoring